 APL-102: Multi Kinase Inhibitor

-- Angiogenesis via Vascular Endothelial Growth Factor Receptors (VEGFR) and Platelet-Derived Growth Factor Receptors (PDGFR),
+- Angiogenesis via Vascular Endothelial Growth Factor Receptors (VEGFR)

 - Mitogen-Activated Protein Kinases (MAPK) pathway via B-RAF and C-RAF

-Apollomics retains worldwide rights to APL-502 outside of China.
+Apollomics retains worldwide rights to APL-102.